Lee Lo | Wausau, WI

-In high school I had 3 kids.
+In high school I had three kids.
 I worked to provide for my family, and I worked hard for my grades.
 I had a dream to be a nurse one day.
-But with my young kids and family.
-I did not believe this dream is possible.”
+But with my young kids and family, I did not believe this dream is possible.”

 Mr Hagge says, ‘No, young lady.
 That is not an excuse for you not to go to college just because you have kids and are married.
-Even when you have 4 or 5 children, you can still go to school.‘ He make it sound so funny and so believable too.
+Even when you have four or five children, you can still go to school.‘ He make it sound so funny and so believable, too.

 In high school I got As and Bs.
 C wasn’t acceptable for me.
-Sometimes I would talk to the teacher if I got C, ‘Can I come after school and retake a test?
+Sometimes I would talk to the teacher if I got a C. ‘Can I come after school and retake a test?
 Can I study more?
 Can I do extra credit?’
-I always keep trying to get an A or B because that’s what I aim for.
+I always keep trying to get an A or B, because that’s what I aim for.

-I got the scholarships and after High School, I started on my dream to become a nurse.
-I enrolled in nursing school at North Central Technical College in Wausau.”
+I got the scholarships and after high school, I started on my dream to become a nurse.
+I enrolled in nursing school at Northcentral Technical College [NTC] in Wausau.”